IBM-Bluemix-Docs/certificate-manager/order-certificates.md

   * By default, {{site.data.keyword.cloudcerts_short}} does not automatically renew ordered certificates.
   * You can only renew certificates that you ordered through {{site.data.keyword.cloudcerts_short}}.

 When you start the renewal process, your renewal is placed in a **Renew pending** state.
 When the domain validation challenge completes and {{site.data.keyword.cloudcerts_short}} verifies that you own the requested domain, you get a renewed certificate and its state changes to **Valid**.
-You are notified when your autorenewed certificate is ready or if there was a problem, in your notification channels.
+You are notified when your automatically renewed certificate is ready or if there was a problem, in your notification channels.

 After renewing a certificate either manually or automatically you must deploy it.
 [Learn how to automate deployments](/docs/services/certificate-manager?topic=certificate-manager-automating-deployments).
 {: important}